cKm-IceCold/cKm-IceCold/README.md

 - I like understanding *why* things work, not just *how*

 What the future looks like for me ?
-I would be deeply involved in build Algos and Trading Bots for Algorithimic Trading and also involved in the Fintech and Ai-Automation Industry.
+I would be deeply likely to be deeply involved in the Fintech and Ai-Automation Industry.
 I want to be where progress is and industries that are building for the future.

 📫 Contact:
 - Email: chukspaul777@gmail.com